nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/advanced-upgrade-topics/preparing-a-new-application-server.md

 Update any portal properties files that you may have configured for DXP 7.2 (e.g., `portal-setup-wizard.properties` and `portal-ext.properties`).

-For features that use OSGi Config Admin in DXP 7.2, you must [convert your properties to OSGi configurations](#convert-applicable-properties-to-osgi-configurations).
-As you do this, you must account for property changes in all versions of Liferay DXP since your current version up to and including 7.2.
+For features that use OSGi Config Admin in the new DXP version, you must [convert your properties to OSGi configurations](#convert-applicable-properties-to-osgi-configurations).
+As you do this, you must account for property changes in all versions of Liferay DXP since your current version up to and including the new version.

 ### Migrating Existing Portal Properties